MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/features/rendering/proximity-light.md

 ## Examples

-Most scenes within the MRTK utilize a [`ProximityLight`](xref:Microsoft.MixedReality.Toolkit.Utilities.ProximityLight).
+Most scenes within MRTK utilize a [`ProximityLight`](xref:Microsoft.MixedReality.Toolkit.Utilities.ProximityLight).
 The most common use case can be found on the MRTK/SDK/Features/UX/Prefabs/Cursors/FingerCursor.prefab

 ## Advanced Usage